Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Numerical Studies

 \subsubsection{Implementation Details}

 All numerical simulations are executed with an isoparametric fourth-order Lagrangian finite element method and all integrals are evaluated through a Gau\ss--Legendre quadrature formula with six quadrature points in space direction.
 Our code implementation is based on the finite element library~\texttt{deal.II}~\cite{arndt2021deal-ii} implemented in~\texttt{C++}.
 Further, we use the interface to the Trilinos library~\cite[Version~12.8.1]{team2020trilinos} and the UMFPACK package~\cite[Version~5.7.8]{davis2004algorithm} for the LU-decomposition for solving the linear equation systems.
 A desktop computer with \SI{64}{\giga\byte}~RAM, Intel~i5-9500~CPU, GCC compiler version 10.5 and the operating system Ubuntu 20.04.6 LTS is used as working machine.
 Furthermore, OpenMP Version 4.5 is applied for shared memory parallelization for assembling the Newton matrix, residuals and spatial estimates and message passing interface (MPI) parallelization with four MPI-jobs for the 2D simulations with Open~MPI~4.0.3.
-Unless otherwise stated, we choose for the space and time adaptive algorithm tolerances of~$\RelTol_t = \RelTol_x = \num{1e-5}$, $\AbsTol_t = \AbsTol_x = \num{1e-8}$, an initial time step size~$\tau_0 = \num{1e-6}$ and a maximal time step size $\tau_{\max} = \num{1e-2}$.
+Unless otherwise stated, we choose for the space and time adaptive algorithm tolerances of~$\RelTol_t = \RelTol_x = \num{1e-5}$, $\AbsTol_t = \AbsTol_x = \num{1e-8}$, an initial refinement of seven and of four for the 1D case and the 2D case, respectively, an initial time step size~$\tau_0 = \num{1e-6}$ and a maximal time step size $\tau_{\max} = \num{1e-2}$.
 For the marking parameters of local mesh coarsening and refinement, $\theta_{\mathrm{c}} = 0.05$ and $\theta_{\mathrm{r}}=0.5$ are set.
 A minimal refinement level of five is applied for the 1D simulations, in order to achieve a parameterization as general as possible for all different 1D simulation.
 Due to limited regularity of the nonlinearity of the plastic deformation, we limit the maximal order of the adaptive temporal adaptivity by two.